OD for Dummies

 Let me know your interests and ideas!

-As a retired OD practitioner with years of experiences in various organizations and roles in the practice and teaching of organization development, I am working on sharing the knowledge gained.
-A BA degree and a Ph.D in Industrial and Organization Development have provided a deep background from some of the great researchers and practitioners.
-I want to use my background to create a foundational understanding of OD for others.
-Submit a blog or contact me with your interest.
+As a retired OD practitioner with years of experience in various organizations and roles in the practice and teaching of organization development, I am eager to share the knowledge I have gained.
+With a BA degree and a Ph.D. in Industrial and Organization Development, I have built a solid foundation from some of the great researchers and practitioners in the field.
+My goal is to create a foundational understanding of OD for others, especially those interested in Academics for Democracy, Conflict Resolution, and improving organizations.
+I also aim to simplify concepts with resources like 'OD for Dummies.'
+If you are interested in exploring Org Development further, feel free to submit a blog or contact me.

 OD for Dummies - Creating ethical interventions